soring323/soring323/README.md

 ### Hi there 👋
 Here are some ideas to get you started:

-- 🔭 I’m currently working on G8Meida Group and worked on Truligent Inc, Store One AG, Rubix Digial LTD, T-Tech Solution LLC.
+- 🔭 I’v worked on G8Meida Group, Truligent Inc, Store One AG, Rubix Digial LTD, T-Tech Solution LLC.
 - 🌱 I’m currently learning Ruby on Rails
 - 👯 I’m looking to collaborate on Mobile App development(Swift,Kotlin, Flutter, React Native, TypeScript, Devops:AWS EC2 Configation, Nginx)
 - 🤔 I’m looking for help with ...